What Is a Decentralized Exchange (DEX)?

 Decentralized exchanges are prone to liquidity problems.
 All financial assets traded on a given exchange must have enough liquidity.
 However, owing to the knowledge deficit of non-expert users, the requirement for liquidity remains a significant worry for many decentralized exchanges.
 Furthermore, the average trade volume on DEXs also contributes to liquidity problems on decentralized exchanges.
 When compared to centralized exchanges, average trading volume remains a modest portion of the total trading volume in the crypto market.

-Should I Choose DEX?
+Should I Choose a DEX?

 After all, the utilization of a decentralized exchange is undeniably a double-edged sword.
 A decentralized exchange has its benefits, but at the same time, it can have certain disadvantages as well.
 Since the concept of decentralized exchanges is still relatively new, it is of no surprise that investors and traders are still leaning more towards centralized exchanges.